-You can sleep under a roof the entire length of the trail, but camping is sometimes a good option both for the freedom it gives, and for your wallet.
+You can sleep indoors the entire length of the trail, but camping is sometimes a good option both for the freedom it gives, and for your wallet.
 For camping you then of course need a tent, sleeping bag and sleeping mat.
-When housing inside most places have bedding is included, or available to rent, but a light travel sheet is always nice to bring.
+When housing inside bed linen is mostly included, or available to rent, but a light travel sheet is always nice to bring.

 There are shops and restaurants along the trail where you can eat or buy food.
-But if you pack a camping stove you’ll have more freedom.
-A tips is to fill a thermos with hot water at your accommodation so you can make soup or a cup of tea or coffee during the day.
-Also bring a bottle to fill up with water while you’re hiking.
-It’s fine to drink the water from the St. Olav water sources and from running water (streams and rivers).
-Don’t forget to bring a sitting mat for your breaks.
+With a camping stove and a thermos filled with hot water you get some more freedom though.
+Also bring a bottle with fresh water with you, that you can fill up again along the way.
+Both water from the St. Olav springs and running water (streams and rivers) are fine to drink.
+Don’t forget a sitting mat for your breaks.

-Footwear is always important of course, but it is particularly so when you intend to walk something as long as the St. Olavsleden trail.
-Choose boots that you have already used for a while, and if you’re going to be carrying a heavy rucksack, it’s a good idea to wear hiking boots with a higher ankle for extra support.
-You should also pack rain clothes, warm layers – preferably wool – and a change of clothes.
-Since it can get pretty cold, especially in the mountain areas, a warm hat and gloves is always a good idea.
-It can also be lovely and warm, so bring bathing clothes and a small towel, and perhaps a pair of sandals to change into in the evening?
+Footwear is always important, but it is more to consider when you intend to walk St. Olavsleden.
+Choose boots that you have already used for a while, and if you’re going to carry a heavy rucksack, it’s good to wear hiking boots with a higher ankle for extra support and perhaps bring a pair of sandals to change into in the evening.

 Make sure you have a map easy at hand, and perhaps a compass to orient yourself.
-You might want to bring a small notebook – you get the best ideas when you’re out hiking.
-A first aid kit is important.
-Mosquito repellent and a sitting mat are also handy.
-Don’t forget your chargers and toiletries too.
+A first aid kit is important as well and mosquito repellent.